The spiritually-minded man understands that Christ Crucified is God’s true power and wisdom - 1 Corinthians 2:14.

 crucified.

-of God or something else must be determined from context.
-In the case of 1
+something else must be determined from the context.

-Corinthians, Paul was referring to the Spirit of God, not to our human
+Corinthians, Paul is referring to the Spirit of God, not to our human

 “spirits” or “spiritual natures”: